fukuyamam/Scmp-401/mikuNotebook.md

 *Reflection:*
 My first seminar presentation was pretty stressful, as I am really not good at public speaking.
 However, I believe that public speaking is a crucial skill to have and hope to improve with each presentation throughout the semester.
 Before my next presentation (which is next class), I am going to email Rachel a list of fields that I think should be included in the workflow and ask if she can send me some data to work with.
-I also plan on making a test workflow in Google Sheets to familiarize myself with Google Sheets and its functions, pivot tables, and Google Apps Script.
-This test workflow

-Before my next presentation (which is next class), I will email Rachel a list of fields that I think should be included in the workflow and hopefully receive some feedback and some data to work with.
-I will also make a test workflow in Google Sheets to familiarize myself with its functions, pivot tables, and Google Apps Script and try to figure out how I will use these resources in the workflow.
+I also plan on making a test workflow in Google Sheets to familiarize myself with Google Sheets and its functions, pivot tables, and Google Apps Script, as well as to determine how I will utilize these resources in the actual workflow.

+#### Week of February 5, 2018
+Created the test workflow earlier in the week before receiving some real data later in the week.

 #### February 12, 2018
 Seminar Presentation #2

 *Reflection:*
-I think that my second seminar presentation was really helpful, and I liked that people were able to chime in and ask thought-provoking questions.
-I also received helpful questions to ask Rachel some more about the system.
+I think that my second seminar presentation went much better than my first, and I think it was because I had a better understanding of what my project entailed this time around.
+I think the informal format of the presentation also helped me to be less nervous.
+I liked that people were able to chime in and offer feedback and suggestions, and ask thought-provoking questions that I had not even thought of, many of which I plan to ask Rachel sometime this week.

 #### Week of February 19, 2018
-I was able to use the countif function in Google Sheets to create a static version of the age data, and then with the identify function I was able to create a dynamic version of the age data, where the only necessary input is the number of entries, which the person that would be normalizing the data would have to enter.
+Goals before next presentation:
+- Aggregate and normalize age data
+- Normalize hourly data

+Aggregating and normalizing age data:

+*Version 1 (Static)*

+Counting number of children that are 1:

+=COUNTIF(Sheet1!E2:J526, "1")

+Use same formula for ages 2-12+

+Problem: what if number of entries changes?

+*Version 2 (Dynamic)*

+Counting number of children that are 1:

+Where E2=526,

+="Sheet1!E2:J"&E2 //call this dynamicRange

+=COUNTIF(indirect(dynamicRange), "1")

 #### February 26, 2018
 Seminar Presentation #3